 An easy run, sometimes referred to as a recovery run, is any run done at a very controlled and comfortable pace.
 It doesn’t need to be any set time or distance but is generally shorter than most other runs.
+Truly, this type of run is determined by relative effort.
+It should feel easy and you should imagine being able to sustain it indefinitely.

 Easy runs place much less stress on the body than hard efforts and workouts yet still provide all-important mileage to your training and also speed up the recovery process.
 Easy runs are the most effective way to develop and improve your aerobic capacity and cardiovascular system which are the foundation for building speed and endurance.